 (small pieces of wood usually that hold items in place) work well,

-however they do take space and my medicine locker simply didn't have
+however they do take space and my medicine locker simply did not have

 the depth to give up for fiddles to work.
-That's when I put on
+That is when I put on

 my thinking cap and came up with the Medicine Lock.

 the appropriate size for your locker.
 Clear is best.